lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 #### Query #3

-To see the amount of distinct countries, we can use the function **COUNT**:
+To see the amount of distinct countries, I can use the function **COUNT**:

 ```
 SELECT COUNT(DISTINCT country) FROM statistics_lm3nitro;